-To organize your thinking, you should frame your discussion around this central question: In what ways were the depictions of events similar and/or different among the three sources?
+To organize your thinking, you should frame your discussion around this central question: In what ways were the depictions of events similar and/or different among the sources?
 How or why?
 You do not need a formal thesis statement for this paper, but your essay should indicate your answer to that question.
 As you write, you should also consider the questions from the worksheet about each document:

 - Who is the intended audience for this source?

 - What is the creator of the source trying to convince their audience to think about the situation?

 - How does the creator support his/her/their main points?
 That is, what evidence do they provide?
 What authorities do they refer to?

 - What are some strengths of this source?
 What questions does it answer well?